 São Miguel in 1427 became the second of the Azores islands to have a Portuguese settlement.
 Believed to be discovered between 1426 and 1439, Henry the Navigator authorized the settlement of the Azores by people from Estremadura, Alto Alentejo, Algarve and Madeira through a Carta Regia (a letter from the king describing how things should be).
 People from other countries also arrived, notably French people and cultural minorities such as Jews and Moors.
 Since the first settlement, pioneers applied themselves to the area of agriculture.

 New crops such as tea, pineapple, and tobacco were introduced.
-The location, climate and fertile soil led to a rapid economic development.
-The island also became the site of military garrisons and was a commercial center for trade with Africa.
-It was also a center for the production of sugar and orchil, a dye exported to Flanders.
+The location, climate and fertile soil led to rapid economic development.
+The island also became the site of military garrisons and was a commercial centre for trade with Africa.
+It was also a centre for the production of sugar and orchil, a dye exported to Flanders.
 The development of the fishing industry and the improvement of agricultural products helped to boost the economy.
-Currently, the island is one of the political-administrative centers and it is in São Miguel Island where the headquarters of the government of the Azores is.
+Currently, the island is one of the political-administrative centres and it is in São Miguel Island where the headquarters of the government of the Azores is.

-This is the largest of the islands and points of interest include Lagoa das Sete Cidades where legend claims of the lost city of Atlantis is lost beneath the sea and in the lakes, one blue and the other green.
+This is the largest of the islands and points of interest include Lagoa das Sete Cidades where legend claims of the lost city of Atlantis are lost beneath the sea and in the lakes, one blue and the other green.
 Lagoa das Furnas, an active caldera with steam vents, mud pots and geysers, locals cook food in earth ovens available in picnic areas.
-Lagoa da Fogo (Fire Like) is a beautiful caldera lake high up in the mountain and know for it’s dramatic views and white sand beach.
+Lagoa da Fogo (Fire Lake) is a beautiful caldera lake high up in the mountain and know for its dramatic views and white sand beach.

-Lagoa das Sete Cidades (Lagoon of the Seven Cities); it is located inside a crater of an ancient vulcan, in the south of the island of St. Michael, Azores.
-The lake on the foreground is called the “Green Lagoon” and the one in the background, behind the bridge is called “Blue Lagoon”.
-There is a legend or story that tells why both craters have different colors:
+Lagoa das Sete Cidades (Lagoon of the Seven Cities); it is located inside a crater of an ancient volcano, in the south of the island of St. Michael, Azores.
+The lake on the foreground is called the “Green Lagoon” and the one in the background, behind the bridge, is called “Blue Lagoon”.
+There is a legend or story that tells why both craters have different colours: